Platformatic CLI

 );

-You can always roll back to a specific migration with:
+You can always rollback to a specific migration with:

 $ platformatic db migrations apply --to VERSION